crosswalk-project/crosswalk-website/public/documentation/screens.md

-# Using Crosswalk screen APIs
+# Screen APIs

-There are many challenges when developing HTML5 applications for mobile devices.
-One of the biggest is making the application work well on a small screen, with the same look and feel as a native application.
+The Crosswalk Project simplifies the difficult task of making an application work well on a small screen, with the same look and feel as a native application.

 Some of the most common screen-related issues on mobile devices are:

 * Fitting the application to the "real" screen width and height.
 * Locking the screen orientation to the one preferred for the application.